ricardobossan/cat-clicker/README.md

 * Implement the `./spec/spec.js` file, the TDD way, for the `app.js` functionality running -->

-# Project: Cat Clicker
+# Project: Cat Clicker Premium

 ## How to Run the App

-Click on a picture of a cat to make it's click counter increase.
+Click on a picture of a cat to display it on the right panel, along with the cat's name and the number of clicks it received.

 ## Clone from `build-basic`?